fromandemo/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-15-1.png)

-Even though the average maximum number of steps in any one interval occurs during the week, there is an overall higher number steps taken in the aggregate over the weekend.
+Even though the average maximum number of steps in any one interval occurs during the week, there is an overall higher number steps taken in the aggregate over the weekend.-